theolivenbaum/resin/README.md

 10. Profit!

 Don't think it can be done?
 Let there be another search engine war!
 All in good fun of course.

+*) I'm using Chrome, in the always-signed-in mode.
+It knows _ALL_ of my passwords, to everything.
+I have instant access to docs, gmail and calendar.
+I tick "remember me" whenever I can.
+The browser itself it just great.
+It's just an awsome browser.
+I love it.
+Damn you Google.

 ## Final analysis